FavourableGod/CAPSTONE-PROJECT/README.md

 ### CAPSTONE-PROJECTProject Overview
-### SALESDATA
+## SALESDATA

-## Column Descriptions
+# Column Descriptions

-##Data Source
+# Data Source

-##Tools Used
+# Tools Used

-##Data Cleaning and Preparations
+# Data Cleaning and Preparations

-##Exploratory Data Analysis
+# Exploratory Data Analysis

-##Data Analysis
+# Data Analysis

-##Data Visualization
+# Data Visualization

-##My Result
+# My Result

-#Project Overview
+# PROJECTProject Overview
  This dataset contains transactional sales data, offering a comprehensive view of customer orders.
 It includes details on products, regions, and revenue, making it ideal for analyzing sales trends and regional performance.
 The dataset enables insights into revenue drivers and identifies high-demand products.

-#Column Descriptions
+# Column Descriptions
 OrderID: A distinct identifier assigned to each order.
 CustomerId: A distinct identifier for customers.
 Product: Items for sale/sold.